 S.B.
-No. 670 is a legislative act aimed at facilitating patient access to investigational sun protection products that have completed phase one of clinical trials but are not yet approved for general use by the FDA.
-The bill recognizes the lengthy approval process for such products and asserts that patients have the right to access potentially life-saving treatments in consultation with their physicians.
-It establishes a new chapter in the Health and Safety Code, Chapter 491, which outlines definitions, eligibility criteria, informed consent requirements, and provisions for manufacturers regarding the distribution of these investigational products.
+No. 670 is a legislative act aimed at enhancing patient access to investigational sun protection products that have completed phase one of clinical trials but are not yet approved by the U.S. Food and Drug Administration (FDA).
+The bill establishes a new chapter in the Health and Safety Code, specifically Chapter 491, which outlines the definitions, eligibility criteria, informed consent requirements, and provisions for accessing these investigational products.
+It emphasizes that patients, in consultation with their physicians, should have the right to make decisions regarding their health and access to potentially life-saving products without government interference.

 Senate Committee Report: ()